 Armstrong’s Paul is not the misogynistic and anti-Semitic character too often portrayed in books and pulpits across America.
 Rather, he is a self-appointed missionary, primarily to Gentiles, who wrote passionate letters to congregations he had established in what are now Syria, Turkey and Greece, desperately trying to prevent them from being “led astray” by competing missionaries proclaiming differing views of Jesus and the “Christian” life.

 The book is available from Amazon for Kindle ($5.39), or in hard cover ($13.51) or paperback ($5.33 and up).
 We will meet each Sunday after church (about noon) in the Adult Room upstairs.
 A light lunch will be provided.
 Ron Scott will lead the discussion.
-Contact Will Ridley (email@example.com) for additional details.
+Contact Will Ridley (821-8524 firstname.lastname@example.org) for additional details.
+Reading assignments for the book study are available in the Gathering Space.